Svilen-Pavlov/MdFormatProviderDemo/Readme.md

 ## Md Format Provider Demo
-This example demonstrates how to import .md files in RadRichTextBox.
-Please note that this format is currently not supported in the control and this example is using third-party library, which has limited capabilities and some documents may not be imported correctly.
+This Demo shows my implementation of importing and exporting .md files in RadRichTextBox.
+This example uses a third-party library, which has limited capabilities and some documents may not be imported/exported correctly.
+It serves as a solution for a test task from Telerik.